Multicultural Education in the Enki Approach

 Enki Education has several unique aspects; among them is our approach to multicultural education.
 Multicultural education means so many different things to different people that I thought it might help to describe our unusual outlook and approach right from the start.

 To bring this into the children’s direct experience, regardless of what culture they are from, it is critical that they experience this core wisdom in its different manifestations from around the world.
 Through the cultural immersion described here, each child experiences many expressions of human wisdom.
-While we are well aware of issues of cultural appropriation and cultural accuracy, we believe that if we don’t offer this openhanded experience, we implicitly teach the children that wisdom, vitality, and compassion are “things” that one group owns and another doesn’t, and not the birthright that unites us all.
+While we are well aware of issues of cultural appropriation and exploitation, we believe that cultural education is a necessity.
+We believe that if we don’t offer this open-handed experience, we implicitly teach the children that wisdom, vitality, and compassion are “things” that one group owns and another doesn’t, and not the birthright that unites us all.
+We do, as much as possible, work with cultural authenticators from each tradition to ensure accuracy and respect.
+However, including a broad range of cultural experiences is not a matter of choice for us; it is central to the Enki mission – there is no Enki Education without it.

 How did this lead to a unique model of education that is really different from that found in most schools?
 Basically, it made clear to me a central flaw in the standard way of approaching “cultural studies.”
 Most programs study “other cultures,” trying to look at and appreciate “them” and “their differences” – a bit like visiting a cultural Disneyland.
 We believe this subtly feeds the very “us and them” outlook they are trying to avoid.
 In Enki Education, until the children are in High School, we don’t actually “study” cultures; we experience them.

 Throughout the grades, children are immersed in a given culture for a period of two to four months at a stretch.
 The children work with the language, the songs, dances, games, crafts, and stories of a given culture and its people on a daily basis, throughout this period.
-This does not happen in a “scatter and grab” manner, but it is brought to them through a coherent story of and from the culture, with all the arts and academics flowing from that as a coherent whole.
+This does not happen in a “scatter and grab” manner, but it is brought to them through a coherent story of and, when possible, from the culture.
+All the arts and academics flow from that, forming a coherent experience.

 During each Cultural Unit, all the other studies, from language arts, to math, to science, come out of this cultural mood and, whenever possible, directly out of the stories of the people.
 So, for two or three or fourth months, every single day, the children are singing the songs, doing the dances, making the crafts of the peoples in question – not as meeting “other,” but as experiencing life of which they are a part.
 It is the water they drink, the air they breathe – and songs, dance, and story stay in our bodies and hearts forever.